Why live blogging is the best way for fan engagement

 Accuracy is a key aspect of journalism, and a live sports blog gives journalists the best chance to inform audiences of what happened during a game – both small, seemingly insignificant events, and major game-changing ones.

-If you are ready to try out live sports blogging, Live Center provides all the tools and features you need to engage your readers, including live scoreboards, twitter automation, in-game event icons, etc. Follow the link to read more and begin your 30-day free trial
+Live Center provides all the tools and features you need to engage your readers, including live scoreboards, twitter automation and in-game event icons to name just a few.